C4Q/AC-Android/cohort_5.4/unit_01/01_12_DSA_OOP_Practice.md

 Instructions:

 This game is called 'PathFinder'.
 The goal of this game is to reach the end of the path, 100 tiles.
-You start at the first tile, and press enter to roll.
+You start at the first tile, then press enter to roll.
 You can roll any number from 1 to 10 - then move that number of tiles forward.
 If you roll a 7, you get to move 7 tiles, plus a random roll between 1 an 10.
 If you roll a 10, you move back a random roll from between 1 and 10.